 You’ve probably heard it many times : ” Buy low, sell high.”
 This beckons the question : ” How low is low and how high is high?”
 Every day the financial news media is full of people giving their opinion on whether the market is going higher or lower.
 It is not uncommon to find different people with different views on the same day.
 Can you guess who’s right?

-This strategy takes the guess work out of the picture by taking a quantified approach to finding an answer to the question: “How low is low and how high is high?”.
+This strategy takes the guesswork out of the picture by taking a quantified approach to finding an answer to the question: “How low is low and how high is high?”.
 The system takes advantage of short term swings in the market, going in when it deems the market to be at a short term “low” and exiting when it thinks the market has reached a short term “high”.

-This logic is applied to the Russell 2000® Index Mini Futures denoted by the symbol TF.
 The Russell 2000® Index or RUT is the recognized benchmark measuring the performance of the small-cap segment of the U.S. equity universe.
 Thus this strategy effectively identifies short-term value investment opportunities in the small-cap segment of the US equity market.

-In contrast during the same time period, the underlying index and benchmark, the RUT, had an average annual return of 9.24% and a maximum drawdown of -59.89% for a Risk Reward ratio of 0.15.
+In contrast during the same time period, the underlying index and benchmark, the RUT, had an average annual return of 8.75% and a maximum drawdown of -59.89% for a Risk Reward ratio of 0.15.
 Over the backtesting period, the RUT had 4 loosing years and a success ratio of 60.61% up months.

 It is worth noting that in the above discussion, the monies generated from the TF Pull Back strategy were not re-invested in the system.
 On the other hand, by its nature, a buy and hold approach automatically re-invests any monies that are generated.